jakewalsh90/Terraform-Azure/GitHub-Actions-Deployment/readme.md

       }
     }

 Once this has been configured, save the file.
+For any of the projects in this repo, add the above to azuredeploy.tf in the project folder.

 ## 4. Configure the Secrets within the GitHub Repo